 The personal fitness industry is booming as people with busy lives seek out personal trainers to help them stay in shape.
 As a result, there are plenty of opportunities in the industry for those passionate about health and fitness, especially those looking for personal trainer jobs.

 However, being a personal trainer, or PT as it is commonly known, is more involved than you might think.
 As well as providing support, guidance and motivational advice to clients on their fitness goals, personal trainers are also responsible for creating training plans, operating fitness equipment and giving dietary advice.
 And if that sounds like something you want to do, you’re going to have to do some personal training yourself.
-There are a number of personal trainer qualifications out there, so you need to identify the ones most relevant to your niche.
+There are a number of online personal training courses and PT qualifications out there, so you need to identify the ones most relevant to your niche.
 Furthermore, as the majority of personal trainers are self-employed, you might need to look at acquiring some basic business skills too.

 Ready to start training